Free Credit Check and Report

 The disputes process can be confusing at times.
 To help you navigate the Experian disputes process, we've created this handy infographic.

-Experian now holds two databases of consumer information; this information is used by financial services providers when performing a credit assessment and in some instances a score enquiry on consumers.
+Experian holds consumer information; this information is used by financial services providers when performing a credit assessment and in some instances a score enquiry on consumers.
 We receive consumer data from financial services providers when consumers make an application or update their details with the service provider.
 We also receive payment information that reflects consumer payment behaviour, such as if they’ve made payments on time, have skipped payments or closed an account.

 The National Credit Act (NCA) gives you the right to apply for credit.
 All consumers must be treated equally in relation to one another when credit providers assess your application, determine rates/fees and compile and enforce the credit agreement.